amitguptagwl/Java-Rule-Book/Question_26-51.md

 12. Different state of threads

 **Q41.
 Whether thread t1 &amp; t2, running on 2 separate instances of class A, can access synchronized method() of class A at same time?**
-<br />Ans.
+**Ans**.
 As per Threading rule, yes. (due to 2 separate instances, there is nothing being shared)

 **Q42.
 Whether thread t1 &amp; t2, running on 2 separate instances of class A, can access separate synchronized methods of class A at same time where 1 of them is static method?**
-<br />Ans.
+**Ans**.
 As per Threading rule, no. (Since static method is sharable between both instances, second thread will wait until first one comes out from the monitor.)

 **Q43.
 For following program, if thread A and thread B runs at same time on same instance where A calls acquire(), and B calls modify(), whether B will modify value of `a`**